Kitakami Tenshochi Park 北上展勝地

 Beautiful in all seasons

 Kitakami Tenshochi Park is a great place to relax or go for a stroll along the Kitakami River.
-Many of the trees at Tenshochi were planted more than 80 years ago.
+Many of the trees at Tenshochi were planted 100 years ago.
 Over 10,000 cherry trees line the two-kilometer walking path.

 There are also over 100,000 azaleas in the park that bloom in a rainbow of colors.
 In the autumn, you can enjoy the changing colors of the leaves.
 In the winter, swans migrate to Tenshochi, and you can feed them or just admire their beauty.

 A trip back in time

 Michinoku Folklore Village has 28 preserved buildings from various periods.
 The buildings include a pit structure, a samurai's house, and a merchant's house.

 The farmer's house, the oldest building onsite, has been designated an Important Cultural Property.
 Throughout the Folklore Village, you'll find displays and exhibitions you can touch and experience.